How to Build Load Planning Software: From Idea to Fully Working Product

 Consider the Company's Requirements

 Load planning & route optimization come in a variety of forms.
-For example, local route and delivery versus national truck are two different difficulties requiring two different solutions.
+For example, local routes and delivery versus national trucks are two different difficulties requiring two different solutions.
 It is not common to find a single software that manages both problems and those often under-optimized.
 Before looking for retailers, it is suggested to evaluate the company's requirements to have a clear vision.

 Check the Providers' Design Approaches